Helen Curry

 Helen Curry (October 22, 1896 – November 15, 1931) was an American stage actress.

 Biography

 Early life and family

 Helen Curry was born October 22, 1896, in Chester, Pennsylvania to Thomas A. Curry and Sarah Jeffries both of whom were playwrights.
 Curry had one brother, pulp fiction writer Tom Curry (1900-1976).
-In 1916, Curry married author F. R. Buckley.
+In 1916, Curry married author F. R. Buckley and had a daughter in 1922.

 The American Academy of Dramatic Arts

 Curry studied at The American Academy of Dramatic Arts (AADA) which at the time was housed in the Lyceum Theatre.
 Her father, in addition to being a playwright, was the personal secretary to theatrical impresario David Belasco from 1914 until Belasco's death in 1931 and subsequently held the same position for Morris Gest.
 David Belasco was an important early supporter of the AADA.
 He taught acting there and also acted as stage manager (in today's terms, director or artistic director) for several productions at the Lyceum Theatre.